PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 ### Testing the polymorphic relationship
 Of course, we want to prove that any model using our `HasPost` trait can indeed create new posts and that those posts are stored correctly.

-Therefore, we’ll create a new `User` model, but not within the `src/Models/` directory, but rather in our `tests/` directory.
+Therefore, we’ll create a new `User` model, not within the `src/Models/` directory, but rather in our `tests/` directory.

 In the `User` model we’ll use the same traits that would be available on the `User` model that ships with a standard Laravel project to stay close to a real world scenario.
 Also, we use our own `HasPosts` trait:

 ```php
 // 'tests/User.php'